Amir Aliakbari: Ultimate Fighting Championship

 It was reported that Aliakbari was signed by the UFC on June 6, 2019 after he offered compensation to the ACA for early termination of his contract, where the compensation sum was donated to charity.
-He withdrew from the UFC due to a doping ban handed down by the international amateur wrestling governing body, as well as US sanctions.
+The UFC terminated the Agreement due to a doping ban handed down by the international amateur wrestling governing body, as well as US sanctions.

 ONE Championship

 In August 2020 news broke that Aliakbari had signed with the ONE Championship.
 He was scheduled to make his promotional debut against Islam Abasov at ONE Championship: Big Bang on December 4, 2020.
 However, Abasov withdrew from the fight after being detained following a road incident in his native Russia.

 Aliakbari faced Kang Ji Won at ONE Championship: Fists of Fury 2 on March 5, 2021.
 In a huge upset, Aliakbari lost to Kang by first-round knockout.

 Aliakbari faced Anatoly Malykhin at ONE Championship: Revolution on September 24, 2021.
 He lost the bout, getting knocked unconscious again in the first round.

 Aliakbari faced Mauro Cerilli at ONE on Prime Video 1 on August 27, 2022.
 He won the fight via technical knockout in the second round, earning his first promotional victory.

 Aliakbari faced the former ONE Heavyweight World Champion Brandon Vera on December 3, 2022, at ONE 164.
 He won the fight by a first-round technical knockout.

+Aliakbari faced Dustin Joynson on July 15, 2023, at ONE Fight Night 12.
+He won the fight by first-round submission due to strikes.
+The victory also earned him a Performance of the Night bonus.

+Aliakbari faced Arjan Bhullar on March 1, 2024, at ONE 166.
+He won the fight via disqualification due to Bhullar's timidity in round three.

+Aliakbari faced Marcus Buchecha on November 9, 2024, at ONE 169.
+He lost the fight via rear-naked choke in round one.

+On February 9, 2025, it was announced that Aliakbari was no longer with the promotion.